 - The successful gamblers are still winning money;

-- The helpless golf bookmakers copy market prices because they have to, guaranteeing they’ll receive ‘smart money’ on copied prices that are wrong;
+- The powerless golf bookmakers copy market prices because they have to, guaranteeing they’ll receive ‘smart money’ on copied prices that are wrong;

 - The bookmaking companies often don’t know who is actually behind the winning bets and;

-- It’s all been orchestrated by those grey, colourless, accountants or risk managers who think they can engineer a betting business consisting only of losing punters.
+- It’s all been orchestrated by those dreary accountants or risk managers who think they can engineer a betting business consisting only of losing punters.
 Dream on, dweebs!

-Despite what the grey, colourless, suits might believe, all the: IP tracking, kyc (know-your-customer) measures, subsersive cookie-placement and so on will not solve the ‘incognito gambler’ threat.
+Despite what the number-crunching suits might believe, all the: IP tracking, kyc (know-your-customer) measures, subsersive cookie-placement and so on will not address the ‘incognito gambler’ threat.

 If we project this scenario into the future the grey suits will eventually decide they don’t need golf bookmakers; in fact, many have already.
 We know who you are.